A flexible test facility for liquid xenon detector development: Experiments Currently Supported

-Prior to filling, each system is pumped to vacuum with its own scroll pump and turbomolecular pump (turbopump).
-Each system is equipped with its own residual gas analyzer (RGA) and cold-cathode gauge (CCG) located near the turbopump.
-Under typical conditions, the vacuum achievable is $\sim 70~\mathrm{\mu s}$ drift time at 380~V/cm.
+Like the STPC, the ``Long TPC'' (LTPC) has a 19.3~cm diameter drift region between two DN250CF flanges.
+The LTPC has a significantly longer drift region of 13.8~cm, corresponding to a $\sim$~$70~\mathrm{\mu s}$ drift time at 380~V/cm.
 The drift region is surrounded by five field-shaping rings which keep the electric field uniform to within 80\% in the central 55\% fiducial volume.
 It holds $\sim$34~kg xenon.